 If an admin approves documents but a broker needs to sign a document once everything has been approved, the notification settings on the “Contract Documents Approved” stage can be set to notify the broker that all documents are approved and ready for their signature.
 Users can add a stage and drag it where needed into the Workflow or set up a new Workflow, such as for agent onboarding or for property management.

-Dana Kilcoyne is a Partner Success Manager for dotloop.
-Her mission is to empower and encourage brokers and teams to use dotloop to its full extent to experience real and ongoing results and future growth.
+Dana Kilcoyne is a Partner Success Manager at dotloop.
+Her mission is to empower and encourage real estate brokers and teams to use dotloop to its full extent to experience real and ongoing results and future growth.